DFHack/dfhack/docs/guides/modding-guide.rst

 Check out the `full list of supported events <eventful-api>` to see what else you can react to with ``eventful``.

+Now, you may have noticed that you won't be able to register multiple callbacks with a single key named after your mod.
+You can, of course, call all the functions you want from a single registed callback.
+Alternately, you can create multiple callbacks using different keys, using your mod ID as a key name prefix.
+If you do register multiple callbacks, though, there are no guarantees about the call order.

 Custom raw tokens
 -----------------